-Has the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous.
+Has the learning skills to allow them to continue to study in a manner that may be largely selfdirected or autonomous.

-- 12. Ability to critically review his/her own learning process and course work, and to quickly identify and appreciate new developments in the fields of commercial and company law or of maritime and transport law. - 2.
-For examinees who started the LL.M programme Commercial before 1 September 2015 and graduate with due observation of the 2015 Transitional Arrangements for the Commercial Law programme, the following final qualifications apply:
+- 12. Ability to critically review his/her own learning process and course work, and to quickly identify and appreciate new developments in the fields of commercial and company law or of maritime and transport law, international trade law or of international arbitration and business law. - 2.
+For students who started the LL.M programme Commercial before 1 September 2015 and graduate with due observation of the 2015 Transitional Arrangements for the Commercial Law programme, the following final qualifications apply: